Biden introduces his climate team

 Details about how Biden intends to coordinate the team around climate change remain unclear.

-The lawmakers urged Biden to “adopt the approach of past mobilisations against major national threats, just as the Roosevelt Administration did to coordinate the executive branch during World War II.”
+The lawmakers urged Biden to “adopt the approach of past mobilizations against major national threats, just as the Roosevelt Administration did to coordinate the executive branch during World War II.”

 Most Read